albrow/blog-old/source/_posts/2012-12-26-how-i-made-my-blog-faster.markdown

 If you combine the load time averages from each of the three benchmark tools, you'll find that the changes I made **increased my blog performance by around 230%**.
 It is now 2.3x faster, and it shows.
-Depending on your internet speed, you might not even notice any lag as you switch between pages.
-I'm really happy with these results.
+The exact performance depends on your internet speed, of course, but in my experience I don't notice any lag as I navigate between pages.
+None.

 I also learned that **my blog will now perform much better under a heavy load**.
 Apache Benchmark showed that at even at 500 requests per second, it can consistently